2025-11-03

 *4PL = 4-parameter logistic model

-Of course, the logistic function and the beta distribution are just a start - you can use the full toolbox of mathematical functions to implement your model!
+Of course, the logistic function is just a start - you can use the full toolbox of mathematical functions to implement your model!

 Note